-All local businesses and residents must be notified of the event at least one month before the event goes ahead.
+The event organiser must notify all local (within the immediate vicinity of the event) businesses and residents of the event at least one month before the event is planned to go ahead.
 This notification must give details of the event, details of any road closures, any impacts that the event may have on the residents/ businesses, and how they can get involved in the event should they wish.
-Event organisers must notify the Council which areas they have notified for an event.
-The Council may extend this area if they see fit.
+Event organisers must notify the Council which businesses and areas they have notified for an event and provide a copy of the notification to the Council.
+The Council may extend the businesses and area if it is deemed necessary.